ninabarzh/broomstick/content/posts/warfare-arms-trade-booth.md

 ---

 In September 2023, the Israeli Ministry of Defence released a promotional video for its Iron Sting precision mortar system.
-The footage—taken from a drone—shows a building in Gaza being obliterated.
+The footage, taken from a drone, shows a building in Gaza being obliterated.
 It isn’t merely a military demonstration; it’s a sales pitch.
 The message? *Our weapons work.
-And they work because we’ve used them—on real people, in real places, with very real consequences.*
+And they work because we’ve used them, on real people, in real places, with very real consequences.*

 ![](/images/combat-proven.png#center)